 Hennie Huijgens

-In addition to his work as an artist, Hennie Huijgens has been active for many years as a scientific researcher and organizational consultant.
-He received his PhD in computer sciences from TU Delft in 2018.
-He therefore likes to approach his art projects in a professional and investigative way, in which he studies a work of art or an idea for a series of paintings from different angles from the perspective of triangulation.
-He therefore likes to call himself an 'investigative artist'.
+In addition to my work as an artist, I have been active for many years as a scientific researcher and organizational consultant.
+I received my PhD in computer sciences from TU Delft in 2018.
+I therefore like to approach my art projects in a professional and investigative way, in which I study a work of art or an idea for a series of paintings from different angles from the perspective of triangulation.
+I therefore like to call myself an 'investigative artist'.

 "I love paint, color and complex stories, whether they are true or not."

-Hennie Huijgens (Alphen aan den Rijn, November 11, 1957) is a Dutch-born artist.
-He lives and works in Amsterdam since the 1980s.
-As a true colorist, he has a preference for the material side of painting: He loves paint, color, and fiddling with canvases and mediums.
-He usually works on larger canvases and uses mainly acrylic paint, trying to create effects such as glazing, gloss, transparency and thick surface structures with all kinds of mediums and gels.
-His role models in modern and contemporary art are the ‘real painting heroes’ from abstract expressionism, but he also loves the more figurative post-expressionists and pop-art painters.
-From his graphic background, he finds the prints ('druksels') of Hendrik Werkman inspiring for the use of text and geographical forms in his work.
-More recently, he finds inspiration in the work of contemporary landscape and portrait painters and in the idea of art as a total concept in which multiple disciplines such as slideshows, music, voice-overs, text, poetry, and archive material come together.
-In his recent work, he regularly investigates and comments on the use of new technologies such as artificial intelligence to explore and challenge creativity and ideation.
+I am a Dutch-born artist, and I live and work in Amsterdam since the 1980s.
+As a true colorist, I have a preference for the material side of painting: I love paint, color, and fiddling with canvases and mediums.
+I usually work on larger canvases and use mainly acrylic paint, trying to create effects such as glazing, gloss, transparency and thick surface structures with all kinds of mediums and gels.
+My role models in modern and contemporary art are the ‘real painting heroes’ from abstract expressionism, but I also love the more figurative post-expressionists and pop-art painters.
+From my graphic background, I find the prints ('druksels') of Hendrik Werkman inspiring for the use of text and geographical forms in his work.
+More recently, I finds inspiration in the work of contemporary landscape and portrait painters and in the idea of art as a total concept in which multiple disciplines such as slideshows, music, voice-overs, text, poetry, and archive material come together.
+In my recent work, I regularly investigate and comment on the use of new technologies such as artificial intelligence to explore and challenge creativity and ideation.